eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfolderApi.md

 <a id="ezsignfolderdeleteobjectv1"></a>
 # **EzsignfolderDeleteObjectV1**
-> EzsignfolderDeleteObjectV1Response EzsignfolderDeleteObjectV1 (int pkiEzsignfolderID)
+> CommonResponse EzsignfolderDeleteObjectV1 (int pkiEzsignfolderID)

 Delete an existing Ezsignfolder